Discussing Design with the Arts and Crafts Movement’s Heir Dan Maier

 Also, I grew up watching Hollywood technicolor movies with my dad on Sunday afternoons, which probably had an influence.
 But I have an innate sense of color, often using complementary colors together.
 My “Mr. Magnolia partner” has, on more than one occasion, referred to me as a “color fascist” as I’m regularly heard pronouncing that something is “the wrong yellow”.
 I believe color is a powerful mood enhancer and it’s important to get it right.
 I always wear bright colors and when I meet people on grey winter days, they react so positively to me; it’s a no-brainer!

-What’s your favourite art period and what artists have inspired you?
+NF: What’s your favorite art period and what artists have inspired you?